 The key caveat here is broadcasting blackout rules, which prevent you from streaming games in your local market.
 For example, if you live in Northern California you can’t fire up a Giants or A’s game; you have to watch it through your cable or satellite provider.

-Follow the scores, news, and rumors
+Follow the scores, news, rumors

-While MLB At Bat does the job well, there are other apps that also do an excellent job of keeping you updated on the world of baseball.
+ile M At Bat does the job well, there are other apps that also do an excellent job of keeping you updated on the world of baseball.

-Another good contender is CBS Sports, as the app takes Material Design seriously and syncs all your preferences to your online CBS account so you can follow scores on the web as well as on your Android device.
+Another good contender is CBS Sports, as the app takes Material Design seriously syncs all your preferences to your online CBS account so you can follow scores on the web as well as on your Android device.

-Many are also fans of theScore, which has a lot of customization options and a dark aesthetic for those who want their sports app to appear as manly as possible.
+Many are also fans of theScore, which has a lot of customization options a dark aesthetic for those who want their sports app to appear as manly as possible.

 Stay connected to your Fantasy leagues

-Fantasy baseball is big business, and you don’t want to miss out on how your team is performing or if there’s a sleeper pick that just went live on the wire.
+Fantasy baseball is big business, you don’t want to miss out on how your team is performing or if there’s a sleeper pick that just went live on the wire.

 Grab some apps before you head to the ballpark

-But it goes beyond the social experience with some handy in-game extras.
+But it goes beyond the social experience with some hy in-game extras.
 For example, at some parks you can use the app as your ticket to the game.
 You can also use it to buy tickets, get a map of the stadium, or try for a seat upgrade.
 There are even some parks where you can order refreshments with it.